HinaChoudhry/Pawfect-Pets/README.md

 - I want to be able to view all of the items in my shopping bag before proceeding to the checkout
 - I want to be able to sort products by category, A-Z, price and by name
 - I want to be able to view blog posts on the website
-- I want a FAQ section to see information about the website
 - I want to be able to read a blog
 - I want to be able to comment on the blog
 - I want to be able to edit/delete my comments on the blog